 - a.
 The approach and processes for technical and User training, including: - Targeted training groups, - ii.
 Number of courses, and - iii.
 Estimated maximum number of participants per course. - b.
 Procedures, roles, and responsibilities between Contractor and the County for administering the training environment, - c.
-Cloud specifications for the training environment, as applicable, - d.
+Hardware/Software specifications for the training environment, as applicable, - d.
 Logistics that the County will need to organize training courses (e.g., classrooms, material distribution, User list), - e.
-The development of the Systems administration and operations manual, including cloud-specific operations and management, - f.
-The development of the User reference manual, training materials and exercises, - g.
-A preliminary training curriculum based on the County's final draft Solution Requirements document, also incorporating cloud-specific scenarios and use cases, - h.
+The development of the Systems administration and operations manual, - f.
+The development of the User reference manual, training materials and exercises. - g.
+A preliminary training curriculum based on the County's final draft Solution Requirements document, - h.
 Certification process, and - i.
 Acceptance criteria.

-5.1.11 Transition to Production: Production Cutover Strategy, Updated
+5.1.10 Transition to Production: Production Cutover Strategy, Updated

-This strategy outlines the approach for data migration from the legacy system to the Pre-Production environment.
-It details the deployment and integration of the Solution, including interactions with external systems and data, if applicable.
-Additionally, it covers the processes for communicating and facilitating the transition to Contractor's customized Solution in Production operations.
+This strategy describes the approach for data migration from the legacy system for the Pre-Production environment.
+It also describes the Solution's deployment and integration (with external systems and data, if any) and the processes for communicating and facilitating the transition to Contractor's Customized Solution in Production operations.
 This strategy must first be utilized for the Operational Readiness Testing and then for the full-scale Production cutover after successful User Acceptance Testing.

-Utilizing the TAD and Infrastructure Readiness Assessment [Deliverable 4 (Completed Infrastructure and Technical Assessment)], Contractor must create a comprehensive Solution Migration Strategy document which includes a work breakdown structure and master timeline for migrating the legacy system to Contractor's Customized Solution, which must include, but is not limited to:
+Utilizing the TAD and Infrastructure Readiness Assessment [refer to Deliverable 4 (Completed Infrastructure and Technical Assessment)], Contractor must refine Deliverable 4 to create a comprehensive Solution Migration Strategy document which includes a work breakdown structure and master timeline for migrating the legacy system to Contractor's Customized Solution, which must include, but is not be limited to:

 - a.
-Cloud infrastructure setup requirements for the primary and secondary Cloud environments, as identified in the TAD, refer to Exhibit 11 (Solution Environment and Software Delivery List and Specification Sheet) of Appendix B (Required Forms), - Migration strategy: Activities, events, and resources required to migrate from the legacy system to Contractor's proposed COTS Solution. - c.
-A readiness checklist (which, at a minimum, includes all items listed in Paragraphs 5.1.1 5.1.11 above) and final Implementation Assessment which must include the following processes and checklists for implementation: - i.
+Hardware site installation requirements for the server equipment identified in Attachment A.4 (Hardware and Software Delivery List and Specification Sheet) to Exhibit A (Statement of Work) to the Contract, if required, - Migration strategy: Activities, events, and resources required to migrate from the legacy system to Contractor's proposed COTS Solution, - c.
+A readiness checklist (which, at a minimum, includes all items listed in Paragraphs 5.1.1 5.1.10 above) and final Implementation Assessment, which should include the following processes and checklists for implementation: - i.
 Software readiness checklist, - ii.
-Cloud infrastructure readiness checklist, - iii.
-External/Internal Interface readiness checklist, - iv.
+Hardware readiness checklist, - iii.
+External Interface readiness checklist, - iv.
 Security readiness checklist, - v.
-Data Conversion readiness checklist, - vi.
-Report design readiness checklist, - vii.
-Business Continuity (Disaster Recovery) readiness checklist. - viii.
-Training and Documentation readiness checklist, - ix.
-System Configuration checklist, - x.
-Transition to Production readiness checklist, and - xi.
+Cloud Archive readiness checklist, - vi.
+Data Conversion readiness checklist, - vii.
+Report design readiness checklist, - viii.
+Business Continuity (Disaster Recovery) readiness checklist, - ix.
+Training and Documentation readiness checklist, - x.
+System Configuration checklist, - xi.
+Transition to Production readiness checklist, and - xii.
 Organizational readiness checklist. - d.
-Cutover Strategy
+Phased Implementation Strategy including: - A minimum two-week phased implementation, where Users can Work in either the legacy system or NLRS.
+If no Deficiencies occur during this period of time, Users will be locked out of the legacy system, - ii.
+All legacy Data Conversion catch-up to Solution, occurring daily during off-peak hours, and - iii.
+Built-in training tools (e.g., streaming video) or online orientation training for all Users. - e.
+A fallback plan to return to the legacy system in case rollout causes major Deficiencies that Contractor cannot remediate timely, and a redeployment plan after resolving major Deficiencies [as specified in Exhibit C (Service Level Agreement) to the Contract],